Keiji01/TwinCAT3/README.md

 This is some of my TC3 codes that I use eventually.
 Be free to use, at your own risk.

-If you encounters errors or suggestions, please contact me in lucaskeeiji@gmail.com or submit an issue.
+If you encounter errors or suggestions, please contact me in lucaskeeiji@gmail.com or submit an issue.